Skip to content

 Progress

-"20% to your output" — outcome language
+"60% to your letter" — outcome-framed language

 Trust Through Escape Hatches